• Home

 • ¼ teaspoon turmeric powder

-• Add the rest of your veggies (tomato, courgette & carrot) and fry gently for another 5 minutes.
+• Add veggies.
+Add the rest of your vegetables & seeds.
+Gently saute for another 5 minutes.
+Stir occasionally.

-• Transfer to a blender and add fresh basil & seasoning.
-Blend until smooth and adjust to taste.
+• Blend.
+Transfer to a blender or food processor.
+Add balsamic vinegar and all the seasoning.
+Blend until smooth and adjust the consistency if desired by adding more vegetable stock.

 Notes